mb0/xelf-go/doc/lit_vals.md

 One problem with the mutable implementation for simple values is that every call to an value method dereferences the pointer.
 This was no problem so far, but with the addition of Mut and As we actually preserver the pointer.
 This behaviour is very surprising and should be fixed.
-Moving the api into mutable makes makes no sense for Mut and looses much of the convenience for As.
+Moving the api into mutable makes makes no sense for Mut and loses much of the convenience for As.

 We may want to drop the resolved type of exp.Lit so we have only the value type.
 This would resolve a lot of type confusion and would keep the type near to the backing value.
 We still need exp.Lit to